Museo de Arte Moderno: 25th anniversary celebration (1989)

+Notable solo exhibitions

+The museum has provided a platform for solo exhibitions by both established and emerging artists.
+In November 1988, Veronica Ruiz de Velasco became one of the youngest female artists to have a solo exhibition at the museum with her show "Tras Bambalinas" (Behind the Curtains/Backstage), featuring 19 paintings as a homage to Andrew Lloyd Webber.
+The exhibition ran from November 18, 1988, to January 15, 1989, and was noted for its exploration of theatrical themes through highly stylized, almost abstract representations of performers.

+Contemporary exhibitions

+The museum continues to present exhibitions of contemporary Mexican and international artists, maintaining its mission to showcase the evolution of modern and contemporary art in Mexico.

 Rooms

 We must confront vague ideas with clear images.

 The museum has four rooms that are named after different personalities of the Mexican cultural environment of the twentieth century: Xavier Villaurrutia, Carlos Pellicer, Antonieta Rivas Mercado, and José Juan Tablada.
 It also features the Fernando Gamboa Gallery.

 The museum's permanent collection is on display in room "C" of the main building, on the first floor.